-Maybe you have been reading this book and have been encouraged as you have seen the glory of Jesus Christ, the Son of God, in his miracles and resurrection from the dead, but there is a doubt in your mind whether you truly are a Christian, a child of God.
+Maybe you have been reading this book and have been encouraged as you have seen the glory of Jesus Christ in his claims to be the Son of God, but there is a doubt in your mind whether you truly are a Christian, a child of God.
 You want to experience all of the blessings that the Lord offers, but you are not sure that you are experiencing them.
 Maybe you have even gone to church your whole life, but never made a personal commitment to Jesus or you are not sure you have.
 I invite you to read this chapter and make sure of your salvation by turning to Jesus, the Good Shepherd.